ARMmbed/mbed-os-5-docs/docs/reference/api/platform/platform.md

 #### Why should you use Callbacks?

-Unfortunately, supporting all of the standard C++ function types is difficult.
+Supporting all of the standard C++ function types is difficult for an API developer.
+An API developer must consider state, C++ Function objects, const correctness and volatile correctness.

-- State is important, so need to support either C-style function pointers with state, or C++ member function pointers.

-- Stateless callbacks are just as common, but passing a stateless callback as a member function function requires writing a lot of boilerplate code and instantiating an empty class.
-So we need to also support a standard function pointer.
+State is important, so an API developer must support either C-style function pointers with state, or C++ member function pointers.
+Stateless callbacks are just as common, but passing a stateless callback as a member function function requires writing a lot of boilerplate code and instantiating an empty class.
+Further, an API developer also must support a standard function pointer.

-- Another design pattern you may see is the function object, a class that overrides the function call operator.
-We can expect the user to pass function objects as C++ member function pointers if needed.
+Another common design pattern is the function object, a class that overrides the function call operator.
+A user may pass function objects as C++ member function pointers and C++ requires a large set of overloads to support all of the standard function types.

-- A useful C++ feature is the enforcement of const-correctness, but this becomes unfortunately complicated with the state associated with callbacks.
-A C++ API needs to support both the const and non-const versions of member function pointers.

-- Another C++ feature is volatile-correctness in case the underlying state must be volatile, but if necessary we can probably expect the user to hide volatile members inside of a non-volatile class.

-C++ requires a large set of overloads to support all of the standard function types.
 It is unreasonable to expect a new library author to add all of these overloads to every function that could take in a callback.

+A useful C++ feature is compile time const-correctness checks, which increases API complexity when combined by callbacks with state.
+To allow a user to take full advantage of the const-correctness checks, a C++ API must support both the const and non-const versions of member function pointers.

+Another useful C++ feature is volatile-correctness.
+When volatile-correctness is necessary, we expect that the user hides volatile members inside of a non-volatile class.

-C++ provides the tools to delegate this problem to a single class.
+C++ provides the tools to delegate this complexity to a single class.
 This class is the Callback class.
-The Callback class should be familiar to users of the std::function class that C++11 introduced but is available for older versions of C++.
+The Callback class should be familiar to users of the std::function class that C++11 introduced and is available for older versions of C++.

 <h4 id="the-importance-of-state">The importance of state</h4>